-Following discussions with Vice-Presidents Haferkamp and Davignon in Tokyo in February 1983, the Japanese Authorities gave assurances that they would temporarily moderate their exports of a number of very sensitive goods to the Community (cars, motorcycles, light commercial vehicles, fork lift trucks, machine tools, TV sets and tubes, Hi-Fi equipment and quartz watches) and respect precise quantitative limits for video tape recorders and large colour TV tubes.
+Following discussions with Vice-Presidents Haferkamp and Davignon in Tokyo in February 1983, the Japanese authorities gave assurances that Japan would temporarily moderate its exports of a number of very sensitive goods to the Community (cars, motorcycles, light commercial vehicles, fork lift trucks, machine tools, TV sets and tubes, Hi-Fi equipment and quartz watches) and respect precise quantitative limits for video tape recorders and large colour TV tubes.
 These assurances were renewed in November 1983 for the year 1984.

-In examining the results of the undertakings for the first 11 months of 1983, the Commission considers that the practical results have been variable and in some cases disappointing.
-Exports to the EC of cars, fork lift trucks, cassette decks and quartz watches, for instance, showed considerable increases of up to 22%.
-Only in the case of two of these very sensitive products (VTR's and motorcycles) were decreases recorded.
+In examining the results of the undertakings for 1983, the Commission considers that the practical results have been variable and in some cases disappointing.
+Exports to the EC of cars, fork lift trucks, cassette decks and quartz watches, for instance, showed considerable increases of up to 25%.
+Only in the case of three of these very sensitive products (VTR's, lathes, and motorcycles) were decreases recorded.
+Figures for the first two months of 1984 show increases of Japanese exports to the EC of between 15% and 71% in the case of five of the ten sensitive products with either stabilisation or reductions of up to 25% for the others.

-Besides export moderation. the Japanese authorities have decided in the past few months a series of measures easing certain import restrictions (unilateral tariff reductions, comprehensive review of standards and certification systems) which the Community has welcomed as steps in the direction of improved trade relations.
+Besides export moderation, the Japanese authorities have decided in the past few months a series of measures easing certain import restrictions (unilateral tariff reductions, comprehensive review of standards and certification systems) which the Community has welcomed as steps in the direction of improved trade relations.